prak03/Netclix/README.md

 # Netclix

 This is a FullStack Netflix Clone tutorial using React, NextJS, MonggoDB, TailwindCSS & Prisma.
+We created a database with mongodb and connected it through prisma.
+Authentication is done with NextAuth, google and github.
+It also has cookie based authentication.

 ![image](https://user-images.githubusercontent.com/23248726/220005380-ede4fb14-0b8d-4582-a063-3cc4beeccfb7.png)

-Features:

-- Environment, Typescript, NextJS Setup
-- MongoDB & Prisma connect, Database creation
-- Authentication with NextAuth, Google & Github Login
-- Full responsiveness on all pages
-- Cookie based authentication
-- API and Controllers creation
-- Styling and animations using TailwindCSS
-- React SWR data fetching

 ### Prerequisites